-In Message Analyzer, there are typically three sources from which MOF events can derive, including live traces, saved trace files such as the native Message Analyzer parsed format (.matp), and saved trace files in other supported formats such as .matu, etl, and .cap.
-As previously indicated, if there is an existing OPN module (see Protocol Modules) that can consume the events, then the events are parsed according to the OPN description and background generation of OPN is not required.
+In Message Analyzer, there are typically three sources from which MOF events can derive, including live traces, saved trace files such as the native Message Analyzer parsed format (.matp), and saved trace files in other supported formats such as .matu, .etl, and .cap.
+As previously indicated, if there is an existing OPN module (see Protocol Modules and Specifications) that can consume the events, then the events are parsed according to the OPN description and background generation of OPN is not required.
 However, if there is no existing OPN module to parse the events, Message Analyzer then attempts to locate the MOF schema as follows:

 Saved non-.matp files — these files will not contain the embedded schema information, therefore Message Analyzer looks up local files deployed during installation.
 If a local .mof file is discovered, it is used as the MOF schema from which an OPN description is generated for parsing events.
 Otherwise, the system MOF schema is retrieved and used in a similar manner.

 If Message Analyzer requires a MOF schema for a provider that is installed on the local system and cannot find one, then Message Analyzer will display simple ETW messages only, with minimal parsing for that provider’s messages.

 Deploying a Custom MOF Provider